alibaba/async_simple/docs/docs.en/Executor.md

 #### SimpleExecutor

-SimpleExecutor is a simple executor used in unit test of future\_lite.
+SimpleExecutor is a simple executor used in unit test of async_simple.
 SimpleExecutor implements the Executor mentioned above including a ThreadPool in `ThreadPool.h` and a simple SimpleIOExecutor which is used for submitting asynchronous IO request.
 User could implement their executor by mimicing the style of SimpleExecutor.

 - Note: `SimpleExecutor/SimpleIOExecutor/ThreadPool.h` is designed to use in unit test.
 It may not be good enough to use in industry production.
 - The executor used in alibaba actually isn't open-sourced yet.